Notable Streets and County Highways in Lauderdale County, Mississippi

 The northern 3/4 mile or so is a 4-lane divided highway leading to US 45.
 I believe this is because the 4-lane stretch of US 45 northeast of Marion was built before work began on the US 45 bypass of Marion and Meridian.
 This section is also maintained by MDOT as a hidden state route, MS 884.

 There have been bills in the Mississippi Legislature in recent years by local legislators, attempting to get MDOT to take back the entire route, probably as a new incarnation of MS 145.
-This is due to the route having once served as a US highway, it currently serving a significant amount of traffic, and also (I believe) to get the state to assist in funding improvements to the route, which in my humble opinion are badly needed.
+This is due to the route having once served as a US highway, it currently serving a significant amount of traffic, and also (I believe) to get the state to assist in funding improvements to the route, which are badly needed.
 The persistence eventually succeeded during the 2000 Legislative session, but under the legislation, the cities and counties are required to bring the roadway up to "state highway standards" before MDOT will take it over.

 North Shore Drive

-Federal-Aid Number: None
+Federal-Aid Number: None.

-Functional Classification: None
+Functional Classification: None.

 Speed Limit: 35 MPH